magesuite/smile-docker-boilerplate/docs/01-install.md

    If you get the following error: "Could not connect to the Amqp Server", just run the command again.

 Magento is now installed.
-You can move to the next step: [checking if the Magento store is available](#accessing-the-magento-store).
+You can move to the next step: [checking if the Magento store is available](#3-accessing-the-magento-store).

-### Setting up the boilerplate with an existing Magento codebase
+### Setting up the boilerplate with an existing Magento Codebase

-This section will show you how to use this boilerplate with existing Magento sources.
+Follow these steps if you need to move an existing Magento project to the boilerplate:

-1. Move your Magento codebase to the directory "magento":
+1. Move your Magento codebase to the subdirectory "magento":

    ```
    mv ~/path/to/magento/ magento/